innrvoice/react-atom-trigger/README.md

 # react-atom-trigger

 Helps solve the problem of executing code when some element "scrolls into (or out of) view".
-A pretty simple "[react-waypoint](https://www.npmjs.com/package/react-waypoint)" alternative written in typescript.
+A pretty simple "[react-waypoint](https://www.npmjs.com/package/react-waypoint)" alternative written in Typescript.

 ## Basic features